Menu

 • NO EXPERIENCED SCULLERS, PLEASE.
 These programs begin with the basics.

-• Cost for Learn to Scull is $350 and includes six 2-hour sessions of coached training followed by two weeks of BIAC membership and use of club boats.
+• Cost for Learn to Scull is $350 and includes 12 hours of coached training followed by two weeks of BIAC membership and use of club boats.
 Your trial membership includes opportunities to participate in other BIAC classes and coached/supervised rowing.

 • The trial membership is based on the Learn to Scull session you take.
 It cannot be accrued by taking multiple classes.
 We hope after the trial you will enjoy our sport and facility and want to join.